pedrini210/mutant-api/README.md

   3. Create and activate a Python virtual environment (`venv`).
   4. Install the requirements: `pip install -r requirements.txt`
   5. Create a DynamoDB Table, name it `mutant-api` and set `dna` as a string primary key.
 (Forgive the hardcoding here :smiley: )
-  6. In the project folder run: `zappa init` to configure the environment and AWS Lambda and API Gateway deployment.
+  6. In the project folder run: `zappa init` to configure the environment (my environment configuration is [here](zappa_settings.json)) and AWS Lambda and API Gateway deployment.
   7. Finally, run `zappa deploy <your_environment>` and you are ready to find mutants!

 Zappa is a handy tool to deploy Python (Flask & Django) apps in a serverless fashion.
 It's easy to configure and lets you deploy a API Gateway and Lambda functions in minutes.
 You can check Zappa project [here](https://github.com/Miserlou/Zappa).